How to Grade Pokemon Cards

 Cracking Slabs & Resubmitting

-PSA has a “reconsideration” service where you can send a graded card back to them if you don’t agree with the grade.
+Some grading companies have a “reconsideration” service where you can send a graded card back to them if you don’t agree with the grade.
 Don’t do this unless you’re really scared of cracking the slab and got other professional opinions that it was mis-graded.
 I’ve sent in a double holo magikarp for this review service and it got the same grade.
 I prefer cracking and resubmitting because it puts the guessing work back on the grader rather than them having a previous grade number in their head.

 Don’t email PSA or use their contact form.
 You’re better off calling them if you have any questions.